deathworlders/online/content/book/deathworlders/chapter-11-direct-delivery.md

 The point was that the pirate queen and colonial governor bits maybe didn't apply any longer.
 But she was keeping the space-babe part.

-And then there had been... other stuff.
+And then there had been...other stuff.
 Honestly, it was all kind of a blur, now.
 A long, confusing, relentlessly violent blur that she knew had involved nearly dying a couple of times.
 She'd lost track of Darragh who was maybe kind of useless but at least he'd have been something resembling company right now.
 And she was trying not to think about Adrian's fate, with all that ***fecking*** fire foam that did weird things to their brains, and the ship venting atmosphere, and the way she'd left him to die because if she'd tried to save him they'd have both perished...

 She was *trying,* she reminded herself irritably, not to think about it.

-She had only ever bothered to remember one planet's coordinates, and that fact had saved her life... but then the bastard escape pod had landed on the wrong end of the continent.
+She had only ever bothered to remember one planet's coordinates, and that fact had saved her life...but then the bastard escape pod had landed on the wrong end of the continent.

 Bereft of alternatives, she'd squared her shoulders, hoisted her gear and started walking.

-At least Cimbrean was a Class 4 world, which meant that survival wasn’t exactly *difficult*...
-But her four-month trek across half a hemisphere had turned up a leaf that, when boiled, produced something that tasted *almost* like a cup of sweet tea.
+At least Cimbrean was a Class 4 world, which meant that survival wasn’t exactly *difficult*...But her four-month trek across half a hemisphere had turned up a leaf that, when boiled, produced something that tasted *almost* like a cup of sweet tea.
 Which was nice.

 On reflection, Jennifer Delaney, mid-twenties, space-babe discoverer of almost tea, ex-pirate and governor of a hole in the ground just didn’t have the same ring to it.